 A half step is the distance between two adjacent keys on a piano keyboard.
 In music theory, the distance between two notes is called an interval.

-The half step is the smallest musical interval in music.
-(A half step is called a semitone in British English.)
+A half step is the smallest musical interval in music.
+(It is called a semitone in British English.)

 A whole step is the distance equal to two half steps.
-(A whole step is called a whole tone in British English.)
+(It is called a whole tone in British English.)

 Sharps and Flats

 A Sharp is an accidental that raises a note by a half step.

 A Flat is an accidental that lowers a note by a half step.

 To raise a note by a half step means moving to the right to the next adjacent key on the piano keyboard.
 To lower a note by a half step means moving to the left to the next adjacent key.

 For example, a half step higher than C on a piano keyboard is the black key immediately to the right of C. The note name is C sharp (C♯).